 Today is devoted to exploring the birds and wildlife of the Amazon Rainforest - a 2.7-million square mile (6.7 million sq. km) conservation area that is the largest in the world, spreading across across nine countries - Brazil, Bolivia, Peru, Ecuador, Colombia, Venezuela, Guyana, Suriname and French Guyana.

-Your guide will accompany you along the many trails that wind through the rainforest and navigate the waterways by motorised canoe.
-As you walk through woods and past waterfalls, you can marvel at the magnificent trees and the extraordinary variety of orchids, bromeliads, ferns, begonias, lichens and mosses that grow here.
+Your lodge guide will navigate the waterways by motorised canoe and accompany you along the many trails that wind through the rainforest.
+As you walk through the woods you can marvel at the magnificent trees and the extraordinary variety of orchids, bromeliads, ferns, begonias, lichens and mosses that grow here.

 You may see caimans (related to alligators), turtles, woolly monkeys, tufted brown capuchin monkeys, a variety of frogs and many other forest reptiles and insects.
-You may also be fortunate enough to see some of the colourful birds of the rainforest such as the brilliant golden-headed quetzal, grey-breasted mountain toucan, blue-crowned motmot, umbrella bird, blue-banded toucanet, fruit-eating tanager, red-crested cotinga, banded-tail fruit-eater and a variety of flycatchers.
+You may also be fortunate enough to see some of the colourful birds of the rainforest such as the brilliant Golden-headed quetzal, Grey-breasted mountain toucan, Blue-crowned motmot, Umbrella bird, Black-girdled barbet (Capito dai), Blue-banded toucanet, Fruit-eating tanager, Red-crested cotinga, Banded-tail fruit-eater and a variety of flycatchers.

 Note: Daily programme is subject to change, according to weather conditions.
 A headlamp is essential in the Amazon.
 Assume there will be no mobile phone coverage and weak (or non-existent) WiFi.